SciML/DiffEqFlux.jl/docs/src/examples/conv_mnist_neural_ode.md

-# Simple Neural ODE MNIST Classifier on GPU
+# Convolutional Neural ODE MNIST Classifier on GPU

 Training a classifier for **MNIST** using a neural ordinary differential equation **NN-ODE** on **GPUs** with **Minibatching**.